bullet-db/bullet-db.github.io/docs/ws/examples.md

    }
 }

-... (one result returned for each record found for 20 seconds) ...
+... (one result returned for each record found for as long as the backend is configured to allow) ...
 ```